ssmahavadi/expression-tree/README.md

 # Expression Tree

-This project was completed as my IB Computer Science HL internal assessment during my senior year of high school.
-The project was completed over a period of nearly four months, spanning from mid-October of 2020 to early January of 2021.
+This project was completed as my IB Computer Science HL internal assessment; it was completed over a period of nearly four months, spanning from mid-October of 2020 to early January of 2021.

 The program itself creates an expression tree that converts expressions from prefix to infix notation and accurately evaluates them.